 To investigate the Security Incident

-When a Security Incident is created, the ServiceNow administrator receives an email notification containing the incident number.
+When a Security Incident is created, the ServiceNow administrator receives an email notification containing an incident number.
 Use this unique identifier to investigate the Security incident in ServiceNow.

 - In the Filter navigator search box, enter "security incident".